Remeasurement of the $^{239}$Pu(n,f)/$^{235}$U(n,f) Cross-Section Ratio with the NIFFTE fission Time Projection Chamber Using Vapor-deposited Targets: Cross-section Ratio Comparison and Discussion

 \section{Cross-section Ratio Comparison and Discussion}

 Results of the current and previous fissionTPC \pu(n,f)/\u(n,f) cross-section ratio measurements as a function of neutron energy from 0.2 to 20 MeV are shown in Fig.~\ref{fig:fTPC_ENDF8}.
-Also shown is the ENDF/B-VIII.0 evaluation \cite{ENDF8}.
+Also shown is the ENDF/B-VIII.0 \cite{ENDF8} and ENDF/B-VIII.1 evaluations.
 The lower panel of the figure shows the ratio between the data and the evaluation and also the ratio between the current and previous fissionTPC results.
 Fig.~\ref{fig:partial_error} shows the total and partial uncertainties as a function of neutron energy.